-As we currently have no products approved for marketing, we are not generating any revenues from product sales.
-To be profitable, we must successfully research, develop, obtain regulatory approval for, manufacture, launch, market and distribute our product candidates under development.
+We began the commercial launch of Xtampza, our first approved product, in June 2016.
+Accordingly, we have not generating any material revenues from product sales.
+To be profitable, and in addition to commercializing Xtampza, we must successfully research, develop, obtain regulatory approval for, manufacture, launch, market and distribute product candidates under development.
 For each product candidate that we intend to commercialize, we must successfully meet a number of critical developmental milestones, including:

-- · selecting and developing a drug delivery platform technology to deliver the proper dose of drug over the desired period of time; - · determining the appropriate drug dosage that will be tolerated, safe and effective; - · demonstrating the drug formulation will be stable for commercially reasonable time periods; - · demonstrating that the drug is safe and effective in patients for the intended indication; and

-· completing the manufacturing development and scale-up to permit manufacture of our product candidates in commercial quantities and at acceptable prices.
+- · selecting and developing a drug delivery technology to deliver the proper dose of drug over the desired period of time; - · determining the appropriate drug dosage that will be tolerated, safe and effective; - · demonstrating the drug formulation will be stable for commercially reasonable time periods; - · demonstrating that the drug is safe and effective in patients for the intended indication; and - · completing the manufacturing development and scale-up to permit manufacture of our product candidates in commercial quantities and at acceptable prices.